sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Engine Upgrade

 You have a fly speed of 30 feet.
-To use this speed, you canít be encumbered.
+To use this speed, you can√≠t be encumbered.
 Whenever you spend 3 full consecutive rounds airborne without landing, you gain a level of fatigue.
 Any fatigue gained in this way is removed upon finishing a short or long rest.

 #### Warframe Upgrade